Drywall Priming in Boise, ID

 Frequently Asked Questions

-Yes, drywall priming is absolutely necessary for new construction in Boise.
-New drywall is highly porous and will absorb paint unevenly if not primed, leading to a splotchy finish and requiring more coats of paint.
-Primer creates a uniform surface that allows paint to adhere properly, ensuring a smooth, professional-looking result that stands up to our local climate variations.
+Yes, drywall priming is absolutely necessary for new drywall in Boise.
+New drywall is highly porous and will absorb paint unevenly if not primed, leading to a splotchy or dull finish.
+Priming seals the surface, ensuring that your paint color appears true and vibrant, and that you get a uniform sheen across your entire wall, which saves you from needing extra coats of paint.

 Ready to Talk About Your Project?